-Far out into the west side of the nation, in a state truly large enough to get lost in lays Australia’s final frontier
+Far out into the west side of the nation, in a state large enough to get lost, lays Australia’s final frontier Western Australia

-Western Australia is the country’s biggest state and with a borderline of almost 2000 kilometres from north to south there are endless opportunities to emancipate you from modern civilisation and become a part of the rugged desert red that surrounds.
+Western Australia is the country’s biggest state.
+With a borderline of almost 2000 kilometres from north to south, there are endless opportunities to emancipate you from modern civilisation and become a part of the rugged desert red that surrounds.

 From the stunning Ningaloo Reef and white sand beaches of Coral Bay through to the immense gorges and scenery of the Kimberleys WA provides the eyes and the heart rate with a serious workout that will leave you wanting to experience it all over again.

-Away from the long sweeping plains of amber coloured dirt WA is also home to a unique Australian city that is often referred to as a traveller’s favourite.
+Away from the long sweeping plains of amber coloured dirt, WA is also home to a unique Australian city that travellers refer to as their favourite.

-Perth gives the backpacker all that is great about a small city whilst mixing it with a great nightlife and a plate full of things to do.
+Perth gives the backpacker all that is great about a small city while mixing it with a great nightlife and a plate full of things to do.

-It is a fine a delicate balance that Perth holds steady.
+It is a beautifully delicate balance that Perth holds steady.

-Whether it is catching a ferry down the beautiful Swan River to the neat markets in Fremantle or all the way out the wilderness of Rottnest Island getting there are great places to check out close to the city.
+Whether it is catching a ferry down the beautiful Swan River to the neat markets in Fremantle or out the wilderness of Rottnest Island getting there are great places to check out close to the city.

-Whilst Perth itself is home to the amazing Kings Park, part botanic garden part nature reserve that provides both a great place for a BBQ and lazing on the grass and also the chance to discover the surrounding treks through the reserve.
+While Perth itself is home to the fantastic Kings Park, part botanic garden part nature reserve, providing a place for a BBQ and lazing on the grass and also the chance to discover the surrounding treks through the reserve.

 The trend of amazing beaches continues in Perth with a buffet of options from Scarborough to Cottesloe, of which the latter is home to a famed Sunday drinking sesh.

-World-class wine regions extended from Swan Valley all the way to Margaret River, also home to some incredible surf breaks.
+World-class wine regions extended from Swan Valley to Margaret River, also home to some incredible surf breaks.

 The town of Esperance is a beach lover’s heaven, home to the ‘whitest beach in Australia’ at Lucky bay.

-WA is an environmental experience that ogles the mind.
+WA is an environmental experience that blows the mind.

 Around Lucky Bay is the 110 island Recherche Archipelago that only adds to the incredible scenery.

-Surf spots abound too with great breaks, hit Margaret River for some of the most consistent and spectacular surf on Earth .
+Surf spots abound too with fabulous breaks, hit Margaret River for some of the most consistent and spectacular surf on Earth.

-As you begin to head north and become truly lost out there stick close to the coast to discover some mind-boggling scenery that even in a sci-fi movie would seem unrealistic.
+As you begin to head north stick close to the coast to discover some mind-boggling scenery that even in a sci-fi movie would seem unrealistic.

 A perfect example of this exists in the Nambung National Park just three hours north of Perth.